 A quality control and testing center serves to guarantee the conformity of the components that are commissioned with respect to the customer's requests.
 This means that each piece must comply with the prerequisites related to dimensional tolerances, surface roughness, mechanical specifications, hardness ... which, in order to be verified, require increasingly rigid and differentiated checks.

 All the metrological checks are carried out starting from the best-fit algorithms up to the complex three-dimensional checks by CMM (coordinate measuring machines).
-Other metrological checks that are carried out in the center are: dimensional measurements, roughness test through roughness testers, reliefs with gauges, pads or micrometers.
+Other metrological checks that are carried out in the center are: dimensional measurements, roughness test through roughness testers, evaluations with gauges, pads or micrometers.

 Quality control and testing are concepts that are very close to each other and for this reason they are often placed side by side.
 When we speak of quality control we mean a set of operations that can be carried out at different stages of production: it is possible to act on the semi-finished product or on the incoming product in order to eliminate those samples that do not meet the requirements expressed in the specifications.
 Testing, on the other hand, is necessarily carried out in a more targeted phase of processing.
 It is an experimental check to which the component is subjected before being packaged and delivered to the customer.